 Reed—this wasn’t our very first measure, it wont be our last.
 We just trying to do best for student body.
 I understand how it may have been thought of.
 This measure was for our student body, it wasn’t meant to be exclsuibve.

-Girl—she didn’t see it that way.
+Aiden—she didn’t see it that way.
 A lot of southern ppl don’t even study in the library.
 Whene they do, they aren’t loud.
 The ppl she’s seen is ususally LSU law who is loud bc that’s also a rumor shes heard.
 She doesn’t understand that the majority of ppl who are here aren’t southern students themselves

 Reed—there were visitors in our library.
 Not a noise issue.
 Theyre taking up space th at we would like to use to study.
 This space is over crowded bc of 4th fl issue.